Jinhu-Wang/Global_EcoBio/README.md

 ### 1. Downloaded GeoTIFF Files:

-Stored in `data/2_downloaded_geotiff/DSM`.
-These are the original tiles before clipping.2.
-Clipped GeoTIFF Files: Saved in `data/3_clipped/DSM`.
+1. Stored in `data/2_downloaded_geotiff/DSM`.
+These are the original tiles before clipping.
+2. Clipped GeoTIFF Files: Saved in `data/3_clipped/DSM`.
 These files are clipped to the AOI boundaries.

 ### 2. Merged GeoTIFF File:

 A single, combined GeoTIFF file named `merged_clipped.tif` in `data/4_merged/DSM`, representing the AOI as one continuous raster.

+The `data` folder of this workflow is shared [HERE](https://surfdrive.surf.nl/files/index.php/s/KWOSUgGYteT6nHO).

 ## License